 Music.
 It's all around us.
-When you enter the grocery store, when you walk into the gym, and even when you walk out on the street, you may hear the music.
-You probably have your music taste, and you have probably felt some emotions while listening to music.
+When you enter the grocery store, when you walk into the gym, and even when you walk out on the street, you may hear music.
+You probably have a type of music you prefer, and you have probably felt some emotions while listening to music.

 It makes sense that in the field of psychology, music has been a subject of study.
 Music can make people feel emotions, motivate people to act, and it's an outlet for artists to express themselves.

-In this post, we will look at music psychology.
-What is it?
-How can music change a person?
-Let's find out.
+In this post, we will look at music psychology and how music can change a person.